rursteve2/1.-Infinite-Scroll/README.md

 For this project the only dependency used was Axios, as a replacement for fetch.

 ## Issues
 Changing anything - styling/rendering may cause posts to be rendered several times after saving file.
 Refreshing page should fix it.
+Some of the image links in the json sample data also didn't work so a placeholder was used instead.

 ## Acknowledgements
 Pinterest, for the icons, styling, and sample data.